ember-cli/ember-cli-mocha/README.md

 Important: If you receive the conflict message "Unable to find suitable version for ember-cli-test-loader" during the last step, choose the "test-agnostic" branch.
 This dependency issue should be resolved soon.

+## Usage

+ember-cli-mocha overrides all of ember-cli's testing blueprints.
+Simply generate models, controllers, components, etc. in order to generate the corresponding Mocha / Chai tests.

+Tests rely on [ember-mocha](https://github.com/switchfly/ember-mocha) modules and helpers.
+Please refer to that project to understand detailed usage.

 ## Copyright and License